Adding cross-references

 Objectives

-- Understand cross-references in flattened JSON-LD
+- Understand cross-references in RO-Crate

 - Add a data entity reference from the root entity